Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 In other words, they're things that the government can't do for you.

-The US Constitution, I understand the magnetic is the masterpiece of negative rights.
+The U.S. Constitution is the masterpiece of negative rights.

-Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof or abridging the freedom of speech or of the press or the right of the people.
+Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof or abridging the freedom of speech or of the press or the right to the people and petition the government for resistance of grievances.

-Now, now if you're if uh your free exercise, your ex your enjoying your free exercise of religion by setting up a Catholic college operating or a Catholic hospital operating to Catholic hospital uh on Catholic principles, should you have to, for example, provide abortions in a Catholic hospital.
+Now, if your free exercise, you're enjoying your free exercise of religion by setting up a Catholic college operating or a Catholic hospital operating to Catholic hospital on Catholic principles, should you have to, for example, provide abortions in a Catholic hospital?

-That would be that would be a particular right of each person in that hospital.
+That would be a particular right of each person in that hospital.

-It's not up to the Catholic Church to say we have basically what happened here was when the when the when the the Supreme Court um Um misconstrued the the first amendment to allow corporations to be considered people or something.
+It's not up to the Catholic Church to say we have basically what happened here was when the Supreme Court misconstrued the First Amendment to allow corporations to be considered people or corporations.

 Finish your point.